 - In Spartacus: Gods of the Arena, Gannicus is forced to fight a gladiator match blindfolded.
 He isn't hindered that much, especially because his opponent stank and made a lot of noise whenever he moved.

 - During their Jujitsu training in Japan, the hosts of the History Channel reality show Human Weapon were taught a samurai trick that lets them dodge an unseen (and unknown) attack from behind and counter in one, fluid stroke.
-How this would be useful to the samurai - besides possibly giving them a paranoid advantage over Ninja assassinations - is never fully explained, but it looks cool.

 - This is also used in modern Taijutsu: One way of proving that you're worthy of the next belt is sitting down blindfolded and being able to avoid, block or counter your master's next attack.

 - Blindfolded training is sometimes done in grappling systems like wrestling, sambo, judo and brazilian jiujitsu.
 Because the two fighters are already in physical contact, the aim is to get them to focus more on their senses of touch and balance to tell what an opponent is doing rather than just sight.

 - Particularly justified in that sweat in the eyes is very common in grappling and blood in the eyes isn't rare in MMA.

 - One of the most common form of "your eyes [in fact, your whole body] can deceive you,": being trained to fly by instruments in poor visibility conditions, where a pilot not only can't use visual references outside the cockpit, but also must ignore his own sense of balance.
 It is possible for a plane to be doing a roll while feeling like it is flying level (which type of roll?
 A Barrel Roll, of course.)